Last Updated on February 3, 2023 by Pinpoint 250

 By acknowledging Robusta’s differences, you’re making it possible to get something better out of it.

 Some farms are trying to determine if we can produce a better quality Robusta.

 The answer is yes.
 If you apply useful farm management techniques and take care of your processing, you will produce better coffee.

 That is still an open question.
 Is there a market for higher-quality Robusta?
 Will people pay enough for what it takes?

 To answer that question, there’s still much more to be done with figuring out the potential with Robusta.

 It’s not going to taste like Arabica.
 It’s a different plant.
 It will never be identical to Arabica.

 What are its unique points that you couldn’t get in Arabica?

-There’s a lot of potentials if you look into the possibility of blends.
+There’s a lot of potential if you look into the possibility of blending.